ojd2/fregepulp.www/README.md

 # Frege Pulp

-A rather verbose and demo website built with Next.js in honor of Frege.
+A rather verbose demo website built with Next.js in honor of Frege.

 The layout will most likely evolve over the next coming days.
 ## Screenshots: